-When I ate eggs, I used to love to make my own mayo – it’s so much fresher and tastier than store bought.
-Now that I don’t eat eggs anymore, I was at a bit of a loss for how to replace mayonnaise – it’s kind of egg dependent, right?
+When I ate eggs, I used to love to make my own mayo — it’s so much fresher and tastier than store bought.
+Now that I don’t eat eggs anymore, I was at a bit of a loss for how to replace mayonnaise.
+I mean, it’s kind of egg dependent, right?
 I’m sure Vegenaise is a great product but I try not to buy very many processed foods, vegan or not, so I set out to make my own.

 Not only can you customize it by choosing what type of oil you want, but this stuff is way cheaper than the store bought variety.
-And as a special bonus I am also going to tell you how to make a chipotle mayo while you’re at it!
-(Spoiler: it’s “add chipotles.”)
+And as a special bonus I am also going to tell you how to make a spicy chipotle mayo while you’re at it: add chipotles 🙂

-This stuff was amazing on portobello burgers (I’ll be sharing that recipe tomorrow!)
+This stuff was amazing on portobello burgers.
 The regular mayo would work perfectly for almost anything you’d use normal mayonnaise for – I’m sure I’ll be coming up with a few salads and other things that incorporate it soon.
 It’s vegan but just like regular mayo it’s pretty much made up entirely of oil, so I have to recommend using it sparingly if you’re trying to keep your diet low fat.

 I love when kitchen science works!

 - 1 cup canola safflower, or grapeseed oil (if you use grapeseed your mayo might be greenish.
 Just a heads up.)

 - 1 - 1 1/2 tsp lemon juice or apple cider vinegar

 - Pinch ground mustard optional, you could probably also use a 1/4 tsp prepared mustard

 - Combine all ingredients except lemon juice (or vinegar) in the food processor or blender, blending until smooth.